Terrorism in Australia: Israeli consulate and Hakoah Club bombing (1982)

 The bombing of the Israeli Consulate and Hakoah Club in Sydney occurred on 23 December 1982.
 The two bombings occurred on the same day within five hours of each other.
 The initial case led to a single arrest though charges were later dropped.
 In 2011, the NSW police and Australian federal police reopened the case citing new leads.

 Turkish consulate bombing (1986)

-The Melbourne Turkish consulate bombing occurred on 23 November 1986; a car bomb exploded in a carpark beneath the Turkish Consulate in South Yarra, Victoria, killing the bomber who failed to correctly set up the explosive device.
+The Melbourne Turkish consulate bombing occurred on 23 November 1986; a car bomb exploded in a carpark beneath the Turkish Consulate in South Yarra, Melbourne, killing the bomber who failed to correctly set up the explosive device.
 Levon Demirian, a Sydney resident with links to the Armenian Revolutionary Federation, was charged over the attack and served 10 years.

 Attempted assassination of Eddie Funde (1989)

 In 1989, two Skinhead youths, inspired by the Australian-based neo-Nazi National Action group, fired shotguns at the home of African National Congress representative Eddie Funde in an assassination attempt.
-Head of National Action, James Saleam, was sentenced to three and a half years in jail for ordering the assassination.
+Head of National Action, James Saleam, was sentenced to three-and-a-half years in jail for ordering the assassination.
 The trial judge described the assassination as "an act of naked political terrorism".